sammyjava/pangenomics/README.md

 ```
 Cleary, et al., "Exploring Frequented Regions in Pan-Genomic Graphs", IEEE/ACM Trans Comput Biol Bioinform.
 2018 Aug 9.
 PMID:30106690 DOI:10.1109/TCBB.2018.2864564
 ```
+This work was funded in part by the National Center for Genome Resources, Santa Fe, NM.

 ## Building
 The project is set up with dependencies managed with the [Gradle build tool](https://gradle.org/).
 To build the distribution, simply run
 ```